Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 It's actually not a contradiction, because there are two things wrong:

-To see this, just slow down and look at it carefully from both perspectives, and think about how the measurements are made.
+To see this, just look at it carefully from both perspectives, and think about how the measurements are made.

 In the following diagram, first we have clocks X,Y moving past clocks A,B. Then we have the opposite perspective on the same situation: clocks A,B moving past clocks X,Y (in the opposite direction, of course).
 There are 4 clocks in total, 2 attached to each grid.

-To measure the time dilation effect in a given grid, you use only 3 of the 4 clocks, and you ignore the remaining one.
-Schematically, you can write it like this, where the numerator is the difference in readings on 2 stationary clocks, and the denominator is the difference in readings on 1 moving clock.
-The main point is that both of these ratios are greater than 1.0:
+To measure the rel-time dilation effect in a given grid, you use only 3 of the 4 clocks, and you ignore the remaining one.
+You can write it like this, where the numerator is the difference in readings on 2 stationary clocks, and the denominator is the difference in readings on 1 moving clock:

 (B - A) / ΔX > 1.0